 Visiting Paradise Valley

-Parking is a bit adhoc and there’s no entry fee, but it’s a bit of a precarious walk/climb/scramble to get the main pool.
-I tried to look cool as Moroccans went by me carrying huge cooler boxers and babies with no worries, as I edged my way along 15cm wide ledges.
-It’s amusing to say the least and if you do stumble, it’s not high up, it’s just that you’d get wet feet.
+It is a bit of a precarious walk/climb/scramble to get the main pool area.
+Therefore I recommend trying to not carry too much.
+We edged our way along 15cm wide ledges, and if you do stumble, it’s not high up – but you’d get wet feet.

-We enjoyed some time jumping into the pools and exploring for about an hour until the crowds descended and we decided to head off but we really loved exploring this area.
+We enjoyed jumping into the pools and exploring for about an hour, until the crowds descended.
+It got to busy that we decided to head off but we really loved exploring this area.
 It was so different to anything else we saw in Morocco!